Annie Smith Ross: 1906 ALA convention

 The national American Library Association's annual meeting in 1906 was held in Narragansett Pier, Rhode Island, and Ross traveled from North Carolina to be there.
-In Narragansett Pier, Ross and a group of other conference attendees from North Carolina formally invited the ALA to hold its 1907 convention in the city of Asheville.
+There, she and a group of other conference attendees from North Carolina formally invited the ALA to hold its 1907 convention in the city of Asheville.
 Even though the North Carolina Library Association was just two years old at that point, the invitation to Asheville was accepted by leaders of the national group.

 The 1906 trip to Narragansett Pier was also when Ross first met her future husband Edward Clarence Hovey (1854–1936).
-Hovey was from the Boston area and held the post of executive secretary (now called executive director) of the ALA from 1905 to 1907.
+He was from the Boston area, and held the post of executive secretary (now called executive director) of the ALA from 1905 to 1907.

 Second marriage and death

 Not long after her resignation from the Charlotte library, Ross married her second husband, Edward Clarence Hovey, on February 5, 1910.
-(Hovey and Ross had first met at the 1906 American Library Association convention in Rhode Island.)
-The marriage was arranged to take place at Ross's parents' house on South Myers Street in Charlotte and the ceremony was described as a quiet gathering with few guests.
-The couple moved to South Carolina, then moved to Maryland in 1918, and later ended up moving to South Carolina once again.
+The marriage was arranged to take place at Ross's parents' house on South Myers Street in Charlotte, and the ceremony was described as a quiet gathering with few guests.
+The couple moved to South Carolina, then to Maryland in 1918, and later to South Carolina again.

 It is not known if Ross (who now went by her new married name Annie Smith Hovey) was involved in library work outside of North Carolina.
 However, she continued to be a member of the NCLA until 1923.

-Ross died of cancer on April 20th, 1924 after a long illness, and was buried in Charlotte, North Carolina.
+Ross died of cancer on April 20, 1924 after a long illness, and was buried in Charlotte, North Carolina.